1j01/window-switcher/README.md

   - 🛡️✅ Running as administrator fixes this.
 - UWP windows, such as Windows's Settings app, are not filtered out either.
   - ❌ They don't play well with any of the methods I've tried (`WinHide`, `WinSetExStyle`, `ITaskbarList.DeleteTab`).

-- In the app switcher:
+App switcher:
   - 🎨 The blur-behind effect doesn't always work.
 (Usually it works when triggering the app switcher a second time.)
-  - ✂️ Apps are not distinguished by their shortcut, so for instance, PWAs installed with Chrome will be lumped in with "Google Chrome".
+  - ⿻ Apps are not distinguished by their shortcut, so for instance, PWAs installed with Chrome will be lumped in with "Google Chrome".
+  - 🙈 UWP apps are not shown in the app switcher.
   - Can sometimes get an error `Error: Gui has no window.` at `Pic := AppSwitcher.FocusedCtrl`
+    - ❓ I don't know what caused this or if it's still a problem.
+If you run into this or any other issues, please let me know.
+  - Can get an error if you show the desktop with <kbd>Win+D</kbd> while the app switcher is open:
+    `Error: This value of type "String" has no property named "Name".` at `SelectedHWND := Integer(StrSplit(SelectedPic.Name, "PicForAppWithHWND")[2])`

 ## License